 An Insider's View on Bali Experience

-The Bali Experience trip offers the best accommodations I've ever experienced on a group tour!
+The Bali Experience trip offers the best accommodation I've ever experienced on a group tour!
 No one was expecting such nice and comfortable places for a travel package.
-You've probably seen pictures of Bali villas on Instagram and yes, that was exactly it, with infinity pools and large rooms with air conditioning to cool off when I just needed a rest after coming back from the day trips.
+You've probably seen pictures of Bali's villas on Instagram and yes, that was exactly it, with infinity pools and large rooms with air conditioning to cool off when I just needed a rest after coming back from the day trips.
 Also, the fact that we had all breakfasts included was a great plus.
 Besides the food being great, I was the type of person that would eat a lot in the morning to have the energy for the activities, so I made sure to wake up early every day not to miss the pancakes.

-Food All the restaurants that we went to during the trip were pretty good and with a huge variety of food that accommodated all tastes.
-In this case, vegetarians, vegans or even just someone wanting to eat something different for each meal like me faced only the problem of having to choose one dish from the menu.
+All the restaurants that we went to during the trip were pretty good and with a huge variety of food that accommodated all tastes.
+In this case, vegetarians, vegans, or even just someone wanting to eat something different for each meal like me faced only the problem of having to choose one dish from the menu.
 I was on holiday which means that I wanted to try out every cute cafe I saw.
 As the food is really cheap, ordering starters, main courses, drinks, deserts and paying for whatever wasn't included was not an issue, I even lost count on how many coconuts I had in these 15 days.
 Besides that, fresh products are usually locally sourced and the suppliers in Bali are small subsistence farmers, so fruits and vegetables were organic, which is not only healthier but tastes like you are eating real food.
 I already miss the juiciest mangoes from the lady's stall on the side of the road!

 My tour leader was literally part of the group!
-She was really something else and the experience wouldn’t have been the same if it wasn’t for her friendly and engaging way of leading us to the activities.
+She was really something else, the experience wouldn’t have been the same if it wasn’t for her friendly and engaging way of leading us to the activities.
 It is always good to have someone to count on when you travel abroad to a country so different from what you are used to, especially when you go alone like me.
 Every time I needed anything she was there to help or give me advice.
 The tour leaders know the place and mine loved Bali as her home.
 I could see it from the way she explained the culture and chatted with the locals who were already her friends.
 She even made me wanna spend some time there with her and discover more of what Bali has to offer.

-We did so many things in such a short period of time that I don’t know where to start from, but believe, I wouldn’t be able to do all of the activities if I was by myself.
-Because all the transportation was included, I just needed to chill in the car or boat until we got to the next place, all the rest was already sorted out.
+We did so many things in such a short period of time that I don’t know where to start, but believe, I wouldn’t be able to do all of the activities if I was by myself.
+Because all the transportation was included, I just needed to chill in the car or boat until we got to the next place, all the rest was already sorted.

-Activities Git Git waterfall was one of the most stunning waterfalls I have ever been to and I was surprised by how many dolphins we found during the boat ride in Lovina, there were more than 200!
+Git Git waterfall was one of the most stunning waterfalls I have ever been to, and I was surprised by how many dolphins we found during the boat ride in Lovina, more than 200!
 At Gili, riding a bike was a great way to go around the island, and snorkelling with the turtles was definitely a must.
 In Ubud, we went to the monkey forest and they got so close that I almost took a baby monkey home!
 To burn off some calories we hiked an active volcano and were gifted with an amazing sunrise view!
-A massage and a chilling day at the hotel pool were all that I needed after such hard work!
+A massage and a chilling day at the hotel pool were all that I needed after such hard work.
 Last but definitely not least, we dived with the manta rays in Nusa!
 There were so many more activities in between, but I have to say, swimming with a family of majestic creatures was my highlight of the whole trip.CultureThese 15 days were jam-packed with cultural experiences as well!
 We visited stunning ancient temples like Uluwatu Temple and Tana Lot Temple, where we had the chance of getting blessed and learning a lot about Balinese religious practices.
 We also went to the beautiful green fields of traditional rice terraces which are still a source of income for the locals.
 Visiting a Balinese family was a unique cultural immersion that isn’t common if you are not on a tour.
 We learned a lot about local traditions, tried out many different fruits, had a cooking class, and even made bamboo baskets ourselves, or in my case, at least tried.
 The best feeling is that we did everything while supporting the local family business, who never forgot to show how grateful they were!

-Nights outMissing the night life in Bali is a huge mistake and this trip made sure we went to the right places and enjoyed going out with style.
-Seminyak was my first destination and we already went partying at two unique bars, Mexicola and La favela.
+Missing the nightlife in Bali is a huge mistake, and this trip made sure we went to the right places and enjoyed going out with style.
+Seminyak was my first destination and we already went partying at two unique bars, Mexicola and La Favela.
 Mexicola personally stole my heart.
-Right, when I got in I saw everyone on the tables and on the stage dancing to the sound of old music that everyone knows the lyrics to.
-The vibe was so contagious that it even got me dancing in 2 seconds.
+Right, when I got in I saw everyone on the tables and on the stage dancing to the sound of music that everyone knows the lyrics to.
+The vibe was so contagious that it had me dancing in 2 seconds.
 After that, we went to La Favela which has an original concept and a curious vintage design.
 The place is huge, with many different lounges playing different kinds of music, and there is even a techno stage which I particularly enjoyed.
 I love the fact that I got lost several times and every time it felt like I was getting to know another area of the club!

 Joining a big group of people has its advantages.
 First of all, I was never bored.
 Everyone travelling with a group tour is expected to be open and willing to make new friends and this was exactly what happened.
-We always had each other to have a beer with, to go out, even during the commuting parts which made the car rides seem faster.
-At first, I was scared of travelling without knowing anyone, but right when I got there I knew I was not alone anymore!
+We always had each other to have a beer with, to go out, even company during the commuting parts made the car rides seem faster.
+At first, I was scared of travelling without knowing anyone, but right when I got there I knew I was not alone anymore.
 My roomie became my sis and the relationships we created with everyone are beyond any trip!
 I definitely experienced Bali in a different way than I would have if I was not on the tour.

-15 days seemed like 2 months of amazing experiences, new friendships and stunning views that I will never forget!
-Bali Experience has my heart and I am counting the days to go back!
+15 days seemed like 2 months of amazing experiences, new friendships, and stunning views that I will never forget!
+Bali Experience has my heart and I am counting the days to go back.
 If you want to check out what the tour has to offer, click here!